 Easy to make & budget-friendly recipe

-And this recipe is so easy; I bought a rotisserie chicken from the grocery store.
+This recipe is so easy; I bought a rotisserie chicken from the grocery store.
 The whole cooked chicken was only $5; a pretty good deal!

 All I had to do was clean the chicken, shred the meat into the bite sized pieces, and then do a little mixing.
 Like I said, easy!